Flag of Penang

 The flag of Penang consists of three vertical bands and an areca-nut palm on a grassy mount in the centre.
 All three bands are of equal width.
 From left to right, the colour of each band is light blue, white and yellow.

-The colours of the flag are derived from the tinctures of the coat of arms of Penang that was granted by King George VI in the 1940s.
+The colours of the flag are derived from the tinctures of the coat of arms of Penang granted by King George VI in September 1949.
 Light blue denotes the sea that surrounds Penang Island, white represents peace and yellow for the prosperity of the state.

 The areca-nut palm, known as pokok pinang in Malay, symbolises the tree from which Penang got its name.
 The tree and its grassy mount is centred within the middle white band.

-The flag was slightly modified to its present form in the 1960s by removing a torse of blue and white at the bottom of the grassy mount.
+The flag was slightly modified to its present form in 1963 by removing a torse of blue and white at the bottom of the grassy mount.

 History

-On 23 November 1949, the British resident commissioner A.V.
-Aston asserted that the Union Jack remained the official flag of Penang amidst doubts over its status after the Settlement Council adopted a crest to represent the colony.
-A flag badge depicting the areca-nut palm was adopted on 17 June 1952 by the Settlement Council.